Edward Y. Hartshorne: Early death

 In the spring of 1946 reports had appeared of incomplete denazification of Bavarian universities in the U.S. press.
 General Lucius Clay sent Hartshorne to investigate.
 On this assignment he was shot in the evening of August 28 while driving north on the Autobahn to Nuremberg.
 Hartshorne never regained consciousness until he died two days later.
+The suspect was a 19-year-old German black market dealer who was later shot and killed by U.S. military police.
 In just fifteen months he had denazified and reopened the three German universities of Heidelberg, Marburg, and Frankfurt and had prepared the opening of all the other universities in the American zone but one.